zzyunzhi/scene-language/README.md

 </details>

-### Code release plan
+### Codebase improvements

 The current codebase allows you to generate 3D scenes with text or image prompts.
 Other tasks and renderers reported in the paper will be supported in future updates.

-We welcome contributions---please submit a PR if you have feature requests, enhancements, or would like to share results. :)
+Please submit a PR or [email us](mailto:yzzhang@cs.stanford.edu) if you have feature requests, suggestions for improvements, or would like to share your results.

 ### Citation

-If you find this work useful, please cite our paper:
+If you find this work useful, please consider cite our paper:

 ```bibtex
 @article{zhang2024scenelanguage,